Days in camper

 Approximately 40 minutes drive later arriving at Hotel Borealis.
 What a welcoming place for warming up after a full day of rain!
 Best timing for a two days stay in a comfortable Hotel.
 It is almost 300 EUR for two nights double room including breakfast.
-That cozy room with private shower, hot tub and Aurora Borealis wake up service is worth for staying over New Year’s Eve.
+That cozy room with private shower, hot tub, and Aurora Borealis wake up service is worth staying over New Year’s Eve.
 Reserving the New Year’s Eve buffet at the restaurant and relaxing in the hot tub.

 31. 12.
 2018 - Day 8: Golden Circle

 Very windy night